 The fact that everyone’s right from their own perspective doesn’t make it any easier.
-But, it does, however, outline a common goal to be achieved by the POC process: allow both customer and vendor to confirm that the solution in question is in-line with the customer’s expectations before a full-blown implementation.
+But it does, however, outline a common goal to be achieved by the POC process: allow both customer and vendor to confirm that the solution in question is in line with the customer’s expectations before a full-blown implementation.

 So, before exhausting yourselves with yet another endless POC process, let’s analyze the most common problems in failed POCs to help you avoid their iteration:

-The truth is, these are all understandable difficulties considering POCs traditionally took many months to develop, with any new requirement or misunderstanding of objectives or request to use real world use case – posing yet an additional effort on the vendor’s part.
+The truth is, these are all understandable difficulties considering POCs traditionally took many months to develop, with any new requirement or misunderstanding of objectives or request to use real-world use case – posing yet an additional effort on the vendor’s part.
 But, those days are long gone with the expansion of the cloud to IT solution development.

 Here’s why –

-But, we think the best approach here is to leave room for changing requirements: you need to demonstrate your product in an environment that allows you to adjust them easily and quickly, in order to match exactly what your customers want, as well as define their expectations better for the final delivery.
-Today – meeting ad hoc requirements is the #1 POC virtue.
+But, we think the best approach here is to leave room for changing requirements: you need to demo your product in an environment that allows you to adjust requirements easily and quickly to match exactly what your customers want.
+Additionally, it’s essential to define their expectations better for the final delivery.
+Today, meeting ad hoc requirements is perhaps the most critical POC guideline.